1. Preschool years exhibit significant variation in language development.

 When children have problems with their receptive language (understanding words), they may have trouble understanding what gestures mean, have trouble following directions, answering questions, pointing to objects and pictures, and knowing how to take turns when talking with others.
 On the other hand, when children have problems with their expressive language (with talking), they may have trouble asking questions, naming objects, using gestures, speaking in sentences, learning songs and rhymes, using correct pronouns, carrying out a conversation, and changing how they talk to different people in different places.
 Many children have problems with both understanding and talking.

 Language delays are sometimes temporary and they may go away on their own with time and help from friends and family.
-Encourage your little one to talk to you and be patient with him.
-If you’re worried about your son’s language development, talk to your pediatrician about it.
+Encourage your little one to talk to you and be patient with them.
+If you’re worried about your child’s language development, talk to your pediatrician about it.
 The doctor will first rule out any physical problems that might be delaying language acquisition, like a hearing problem.
-Then, he or she might recommend visiting a professional, like a speech-language pathologist, who can help your little one learn how to communicate.
+Then, they might recommend visiting a professional, like a speech-language pathologist, who can help your little one learn how to communicate.